From awe-inspiring cathedrals, gourmet restaurants, fairytale castles, and manicured vineyards, France offers endless stunning attractions.

 This coastal town on the French Riviera in south eastern France is synonymous with glamour.
 It was the home of the international elite in the 1960s and even today is known for its beaches and nightlife.
 In reality, this town has a population of less than 5,000 people so it is more like a little village.

-The Vieux Port is the heart of St Tropez and filled with fishing boats and colourful houses.
+The Vieux Port is the heart of St Tropez and is filled with fishing boats and colourful houses.
 This is the perfect place to stop and enjoy a coffee with a view.
 If you’re up early head to the Place Aux Herbes and its little farmer’s market.
 Of course, when in St Tropez you must go to the beach and lie under an umbrella and swim in its sublime turquoise waters.

 13. Grasse, Cannes